-Resolution 639/2021- Criteria for the biennial update (2022-2023) of tariff arrangements significant new profiles.
+Resolution 639/2021- Criteria for the biennial update (2022-2023) of tariff arrangements

+The resolution in question, while confirming the criteria already provided for by MTI-3 (third regulatory period of the Water Tariff Method), introduces some significant new profiles.
 In light of the significant increases in electricity prices, the Authority introduces flexibility mechanisms aimed at preserving the financial balance of operations, through a better alignment between costs incurred and costs recognised in the tariff.
 The finance and tax expense coverage rate (OF-OFisc) is updated to 4.80%, from the previous 5.24%.